 Where possible, every attempt should be made to deal with issues quickly and informally and at the point of service delivery.
-Most complaints will be addressed under this initial part of the process and Informal Resolution will normally be carried out by the relevant service area as business as usual.
-It is expected that Informal Resolution should take a maximum of 10 working days.
+Most complaints will be addressed under this initial part of the process.
+Informal Resolution will normally be carried out directly by the relevant service area and it is expected that Informal Resolution should take a maximum of 10 working days.

-A matter will be escalated to the formal complaints stage normally because the concerns raised require a detailed investigation which may require a file or records review and staff interview.
+A complaint will be escalated to Stage 1 normally because the concerns raised require a detailed investigation which may require a file or records review and staff interview.

-You will need to explain in writing why you feel that the complaint should escalate to a stage 2 review and give clear reasons for this.
-A stage 2 review will not take place based solely on your disagreement of the outcome of the stage 1 or in circumstances whereby you have not provided a good reason or information to dispute it.
-If we do not think that a stage 2 review is appropriate, we will write to you to tell you why and advise the steps you can take should you be unhappy with this decision.
+If we do not think that a Stage 2 Review is appropriate, we will write to you to tell you why and advise the steps you can take should you be unhappy with this decision.

-You will be informed that this will be the full and final response to your complaint and that you have the right to take your complaint to the Local Government Ombudsman, should you remain dissatisfied.
+This will be the full and final response to your complaint and you have the right to take your complaint to the Local Government and Social Care Ombudsman should you remain dissatisfied.

 The Local Government and Social Care Ombudsman